Pond Boss Magazine

 Joined: Apr 2003

-Thanks for the reply.
+Greg and Lakedoc, Thanks for the reply.
 Yes, an aerator is on my wish list, I should have one by summer.
 Greg, yes it was Ken's.
 I do have a subscription and read everything I can.
 As a matter of fact I found the article about gypsum in the current issue.
 The gypsum was recommended by Paul Dorsett.
 The more I read about ponds the more they resemble personalities, everyone of them are a little different.
 I will pick up a few bags of gypsum in the next few days and see how it goes.
 I will keep the message board posted.
-Thanks again.
+Thanks again. ghg

 Joined: May 2002